The Space of Strictly-convex Real-projective structures on a closed manifold: Abstract

 \section{Abstract}

-We give an expository proof that, if $M$ is a compact $n$-manifold with no boundary, then the set of holonomies of strictly-convex real-projective structures on $M$ is a subset of $\Hom(\pi_1M,\PGL(n+1,\RR))$ that is both open and closed.
+We give a new proof of the fact that, if $M$ is a compact $n$--manifold with no boundary, then the set of holonomies of strictly convex real-projective structures on $M$ is a subset of $\Hom(\pi_1M,\PGL(n+1,\mathbb{R}))$ that is both open and closed.

+A {\em properly convex} domain is a convex open set in real projective space whose closure contains no projective line.
+The quotient of such a domain by a discrete torsion-free group of projective transformations that preserve the domain is a properly convex manifold.
+If, in addition, the frontier of the domain contains no segment of a projective line bigger than one point, then the manifold is {\em strictly convex}.
+A hyperbolic manifold is a strictly convex projective manifold.

+The case of dimension $2$ had been much studied.
+This is the simplest case of higher Teichm\"uller theory.
+A basic result is that a strictly convex structure on a closed manifold is uniquely determined by the conjugacy class of the holonomy homomophism into the projective general linear group.
+Moreover, if the dimension of the manifold is at least $2$, then the holonomies that arise are precisely those in certain topological components of the representation variety.
+The goal of this paper is to provide self contained proofs of these results.

+If $G$ is a Lie group, and $X$ is a manifold on which $G$ acts analytically and transitively, then a $(G,X)$--structure on a manifold is a maximal collection of charts which take values in $X$ and such that the transition functions are in $G$.
+For such structures the {\em Ehresmann-Thurston principle} says that when $M$ is {\em closed} (compact without boundary), then the set of holonomies of $(G,X)$--structures is an open subset of the representation variety.
+However properly convex structures do not fit into this scheme.
+The basic issue is that the convex open set in projective space varies.
+The set of such holonomies is often not closed.
+For example, the space of hyperbolic structures on the circle is not closed in $\operatorname{PO}(1,1)$.
+In general, the space of all projective structures on a manifold of dimension larger than $2$ is mysterious.